hargup/intern_diary_2016/notes_from_mailing_list.md

 their agenda, btw he also supported the right to control and monetize what companies have invested in.

-* John C. Vernaleo: Opposed to W3C supporting DRM, and does not say that removing EME will make DRM go away.
+* John C. Vernaleo: Opposed to W3C supporting DRM.

 * piranna@gmail.com objects to EME https://lists.w3.org/Archives/Public/public-html-admin/2013May/0154.html
 * She is an independent developer from Spain, probably a recent graduate. http://pirannafs.blogspot.in